ItsEcholot/ContainerNursery/README.md

 -----|--------------|------------
 `CN_LOG_JSON` | `true` / `false` | If set to `true` all logging is done in a machine readable format (JSON).
 Defaults to `false`.
 `CN_LOG_LEVEL` | `debug` / `info` / `warn` / `error` | Sets the minimum log level.
 Log entries below this importance level won't be printed to the console.
 Defaults to `info`.
+`CN_PORT` | `integer` | Sets the port ContainerNursery listens on for new http connections.
+The `proxyListeningPort` option in the `config.yml` file takes precedence if both are set.
+Defaults to `80` if no value is set.